wbpmrck/survive/README.md

 ##what is this

-this is a part-time project,with my best friends.
+this is a part-time project,it can be a turn-base or real-time SLG game server.

-we will build a funny thing.